bralax/ShotPut-gradle/README.md

     baseUrl = 'http://example.base.url.com' // The base url of api used for example endpoints interactive = true //Whether to offer the ability to send test requests languages = ['java'] // Example request languages.
-Currently only java (unirest) is supported logo = 'path/to/logo/file'
+Currently only java (unirest) is supported disableMethodParsing = true //See https://github.com/bralax/ShotPut#disable-method-parsing for information on this setting logo = 'path/to/logo/file'

     // Settings moved from the command line when not using gradle srcDir = layout.getProjectDirectory().dir('src')
     outputDir = layout.getProjectDirectory().dir('docs')